 Financial Assistance Programs

 A student’s enrollment status (the number of credits registered for in a semester) will influence the amount of federal student aid a student will receive.
-To be eligible for federal student aid, students must enroll at least half time in consecutive semesters.
+To be eligible for federal student aid, students must enroll at least half time in any given semester.
 Undergraduate students need a minimum of six credits per semester and graduate students at least three credit hours in order to be considered half time.
 Undergraduate students enrolled in only three credits per semester (less than half time) may be eligible for a Federal Pell Grant, however a less-than-half-time status is ineligible for federal student loans and loan deferment.

 Available Loans and Grants